tc39/notes/es7/2016-03/march-31.md

 AWB: So is the first, performance issue important enough?

-SG: I see these (perf, debugging) as the same issue, in that an explicit opt-in solves more issues than an explicit opt-out.
+SYG: I see these (perf, debugging) as the same issue, in that an explicit opt-in solves more issues than an explicit opt-out.

 MS: The issue about what Mark said earlier, in an eloquent way, about the quality of JavaScript programmers, is relevant because it's a compiler trick to give better performance